AdamVincent90/FavourrDev/README.md

-# Quick-start
+# Quick Installation

 For people who will  use the web-application for evaluation..

 -Download/clone the repo above

--Open your code editor and access the code editors terminal/external terminal -Navigate to the API and UI directory (two terminals) and run "npm install" -Due to updates, "npm run audit" maybe requrired to run after -In both API and UI directories, run "npm run dev" to run the localhost development servers -Access web-application with your browser at localhost:3000 -Using your mobile device please access your router ip from where the localhost is running on port 3000 etc 191.168.1.1:3000
+-Open your code editor and access the code editors terminal/external terminal

+-Navigate to the API and UI directory (two terminals) and run "npm install"

+-Due to updates/severities, "npm run audit" maybe requrired to run after

+-In both API and UI directories, run "npm run dev" to run the localhost development servers

+-Access web-application with your browser at localhost:3000

+-Using your mobile device please access your router ip from where the localhost is running on port 3000 etc 191.168.1.1:3000

 # University Dissertation Project